-Finally, an important caveat, noted in Section 4, is that our model assumes day care use reduces the maternal time input one-for-one.
+one-for-one.
 This is unavoidable, as we lack data on maternal "quality" contact time with the child.
-Thus, our estimated day care effect may not capture the pure effect of substituting child care for maternal time; it may also capture adjustments to quality time and goods inputs that mothers make simultaneously with placing children in childcare.
+Thus, our estimated childcare effect may not capture the pure effect of substituting childcare for maternal time; it may also capture adjustments to quality time and goods inputs that mothers make simultaneously with placing children in childcare.